lpnh/dotfiles/src/os/partitions.md

 ## Notes

-- To identify available disks, the `fdisk -l` command will give you all the necessary information, but `lsblk` can also be used.
-My favorite flags are `lsblk -o NAME,SIZE` for a concise output and `lsblk --fs` when I need to check file system information
+- To identify available disks, the `fdisk -l` command provides all the necessary information, but `lsblk` is also a good alternative for a concise output

 - Make sure to set the correct type for the *efi* partition